 1958 - The Martin R. and Lillian Harkavy Residence, 113 Morningside Drive, Sarasota FL.
 Commissioned 1957.
 In the top photo, the original house is on the left; addition on the right.
 B/W photos by Ezra Stoller/Esto.
 Renovated in 1996.
 Sold.
 Sold in 2005 to Karen and Hugo Kitzis, who did a 3006 renovation and expansion designed by John Quinn.
 Sold in 2012.

 1959 - The John P. and Alice Fulham Residence, 372 Brownsburg Road, Newtown area of New Hope PA.
-The Fullham's requested Rudolph not publicize the house and as a result, it was not "discovered" until 2008 by photographer Chris Mottalini.
+The Fullham's requested Rudolph not publicize the house and was not "discovered" until 2008 by photographer Chris Mottalini.
 Sold in 1997 to Linda Richardson.
 Bottom two photos by Chris Mottalini.
+For sale in 2013.

 1959 - The R. Ambler Liggett Residence, Tampa FL.
 Commissioned 1958.
 Top Photo by Alexandre Georges.
 Bottom photo from Architectural Record.